influxdata/docs-v2/content/kapacitor/v1.5/event_handlers/bigpanda.md

 | details    | details |
 | alert task name  | task |

-All EventData tags are also appended into BigPanda Alert as **Additional attributes**.
+All EventData tags are appended into BigPanda Alert as **Additional attributes**.
 See [BigPanda Alert REST API](https://docs.bigpanda.io/reference#alerts) for more information.

 ### TICKscript examples